godders/scientist/README.md

 ![Knob-specific plate](pics/layout-knobs.png)

+(I'm not planning to make a plate that supports both of these layouts as adding the necessary holes will be pretty ugly).

 ## Encoders

 Just a quick word about the encoder positioning; I've had lots of questions about whether they get in the way of typing.
 I use my thumbs for the inner 6/7 keys on the bottom row, and my pinky for the outer two - this means the knob stays under my palm out of the way, and crucially the knobs can be actuated with my thumbs *without my fingers leaving the home row* (or with thumb and ring finger, while keeping my index finger on the home keys).
 This has been *huge* for me as it means I've been able to include their functions in my day to day typing without feeling like they're slowing me down.
 I highly recommend giving it a try.